yperea/quiron/README.md

 * Security/Authentication
     * Tomcat's JDBC Realm Authentication
     * Admin role: create/read/update/delete (crud) of all data
-    * Patient role: create/read/update/delete (crud) their own profiles, schedules, in general any data they have entered previously.
+    * Patient role: create/read/update (cru) their own profiles, visits and treatments, in general any data they have entered previously.
-    * Provider role: create/read/update/delete (crud) their own profiles, diagnostics, in general any data they have entered previously.
+    * Provider role: create/read/update (cru) their own profiles, diagnostics, visits and treatments, in general any data they have entered previously.
     * All: anyone can view information pages (no login)
 * Database
     * MySQL